 Losing a smartphone can always be pretty hard.
 It feels like a part of you is missing.
-Also, when we save all our memories and notes in it in the form of pictures, videos, notes and text messages.
+Also, when we save all our memories and reminiscence in it in the form of pictures, videos, notes and text messages.
 In this guide, we will deal with all the methods that can be used to recover data from stolen Samsung Galaxy smartphones.

-There are a number of services that allow you to access some features on your Samsung smartphones remotely.
+There are a number of services that allow you to access features on your Samsung smartphones remotely.
 That includes retrieving call logs, making your phone ring remotely, backup your data on the Samsung cloud, retrieve text messages, extend battery life, set guardians, track location, unlock your phone or wipe all the data present in it.

 Recover data from stolen Samsung Galaxy phone: